 7. Project References (1 page) – Use the standard convention of discipline including the author, title of article, journal title, volume, pages, and date.

 8. Project Timeline – Outline the anticipated dates of completion of various stages of the project.
-For example: When do you anticipate completing background research, fieldwork, lab work, budget expenditures, etc. Be sure to include in this timeline your presentation date at the Undergraduate Research Symposium, the expenditure deadline, and final written report deadline.
+For example: When do you anticipate completing background research, fieldwork, lab work, budget expenditures, etc. Be sure to include in this timeline your presentation date at the Undergraduate Research Symposium (April 2014), the expenditure deadline (May 15, 2014), and final written report deadline (May 30, 2014).

 9. Appendix – Include your academic vitae (3 page limit) and an unofficial copy of your undergraduate transcript (no page limit).

 Review Process: The proposal is judged on its scientific strength and on its emphasis on advancing knowledge in biomedicine.
 The objectives and evaluation methods must be clearly defined.
 The proposal must be written by the student.
 The faculty mentor may review and provide advice on the writing of the proposal, but it must be clear that the student has written the proposal and understands the project.

 The academic record, particularly in the sciences, will weigh heavily in the selection of the proposals.
 Preference will be given to students who are at least in their junior year.